Trip from Alamo, TX to McKinney, TX

 Visit websitePlace data sourced from public business listings.
 Hours and availability may vary.

-5 decision points cluster between mile 3.8 and 526.8 — GPS handles the exact turns, but know they're coming.
+5 of 255 decision points cluster between mile 3.8 and 526.8 — GPS handles the exact turns, but know they're coming.
 Your lane choice matters more than the turn itself.

 Take the exit toward I 69C North, US 281: Edinburg